comp-machine-learning-spring2022/syllabus-spring2022/csc294-syllabus/_build/html/_sources/intro.md

 ## Course Philosophy

 This course is designed to be a first course in Machine Learning, but one that also prepares students to develop and implement their own machine learning pipelines using standard industry practices.
 Completing such a task is not as prescriptive nor as straightforward as completing a standard college course.
 There are turns and twists, failures and incremental progress, moments of confusion and bursts of clarity.
-This course seeks to begin your training in machine learning.
 Success in this course will be measured iteratively, placing emphasis on student’s ownership of the learning process and a student’s consistency of effort.

 ### Stretch Zone